How to Establish a Partnership in California

 3. Draft and Sign a Partnership Agreement

-A partnership agreement is not a mandatory legal requirement for establishing a partnership.
-However, it is a very important step to ensure there are no misunderstandings between you and your partners.
-A well-drafted partnership agreement will help you decide in advance how to handle certain situations.
+A partnership agreement isn't a mandatory legal requirement for establishing a partnership.
+However, it's a very important step to ensure there are no misunderstandings between you and your partners.
+A well-drafted agreement will help you decide in advance how to handle certain situations.

 Here's a list of some items that should be covered in your partnership agreement: